 When you have to resort to a glove’s color scheme to find something wrong with it, you know you have a good one on your hands.
 If feel and playability are your priority, it is hard to find a better glove than the Milken Koalition KO135.
 The leather is super soft and ready for play on day one, and being 100-percent full grain means it will last through many years of hard use.

 One of the main factors you should consider when making a final decision on a slowpitch softball glove is your level of seriousness about the sport.
 If you believe you will be playing multiple seasons, you should opt for the best leather you can afford.
-Otherwise, you may spend more over time as your replace your glove every season.
+Otherwise, you may spend more over time as you replace your glove every season.

 If you are just out to have some fun, and you are not sure you will play again next year, there is no need to drop serious money on equipment.
 Every glove on this list will perform well for at least the first season of use.
 It is not until the glove must get up again for spring training that the extra cost of higher quality will start to pay off.
+If you just need to quickly grab a glove for this season, it’s hard to go wrong with the Rawlings Player Preferred.